How I Successfully Date My Husband

 When you decided to jump out into the dating world, I would imagine you had a motivation and a purpose behind that action.

-You wanted to find someone who could be your forever soulmate.
+You wanted to find someone who could be your forever soulmate and best friend.
 You wanted to find someone who was like-minded that wanted the same things in life as you.

 This person had to be likable, have a good personality, match the same quirkiness as you, and have your same sense of humor.